terser/terser/README.md

                                              want to disable `negate_iife` under
                                              compressor options.
     -o, --output <file>         Output file path (default STDOUT).
-Specify `ast` or `spidermonkey` to write UglifyJS or SpiderMonkey AST as JSON to STDOUT respectively.
+Specify `ast` or `spidermonkey` to write Terser or SpiderMonkey AST as JSON to STDOUT respectively.
     --comments [filter]         Preserve copyright comments in the output.
 By default this works like Google Closure, keeping